openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/documentation/_index.md

 - License
 - Location where the model is posted or published (e.g. URL or DOI)
 - Computer language or platform used for programming
-- Any other software and/or hardware requirements needed to run the model and replicate any published results
+- All software and/or hardware requirements needed to run the model and replicate any published results
-- Any data dependencies needed to run the model  and replicate any published results
+- All data dependencies needed to run the model and replicate any published results
-- Information on how to install the model so that it can be run (e.g., compiling if needed)
+- Information on how to install the model so that it can be run (e.g., compilation and/or execution instructions)
-- Any references to reports or publications where the model is used.
+- References to reports or publications where the model is used

 ### For better understanding and reproducibility, documentation should also include: